RealAlexOfori/HTMLandCSS/week_02/day_1/list_dictionary_in_a_program.md

-# PDA Homework - List & Dictionary in a Program
+# PDA - List & Dictionary in a Program

 For the Personal Development Award (PDA) you are required to demonstrate your understanding of certain programming topics by collecting evidence (often code based) and writing about them.